openlookeng/hetu-core/hetu-docs/en/connector/hive.md

   hive.metastore-db-refresh-interval=3m
   ```

+**Note**

-**Note:** In cases where user operates on the data directly and if hive metastore is modified externally (eg. directly by Hive, Spark), there is a possibility of cache having older data.
-For the same user should configure the cache refresh and eviction times accordingly.
+*In cases where user operates on the data directly and if hive metastore is modified externally (for example, directly by Hive, Spark), there is a possibility of cache having older data.
+For the same user should configure the cache refresh and eviction times accordingly.*

 In order reduce the inconsistency, hive connector also validates the partition & its statistics cache entries `on read` against table and partition-names cache (which refreshes at higher frequency) in case the table refresh time is higher than `5mins`.